syntheorem/thexa/SYNTAX.md

 > **CharSetSplice** :
 >>  `[:` _HaskellVar_ `:]`

 When creating a lexer, it can be useful to factor out common portions of a regex into a Haskell variable.
-These variables can then be *spliced* into a regex or charset quasiquotation using this splicing syntax.
-The variable must be in scope at the site of the quasiquotation usage.
+These variables can then be *spliced* into a regex or charset quasi-quote using this splicing syntax.
+The variable must be in scope at the site of the quasi-quote usage.

 The **HaskellVar** production corresponds to the **qvarid** production in the (Haskell syntax reference)[https://www.haskell.org/onlinereport/haskell2010/haskellch10.html], and can therefore be qualified with a module name.